What You May Need To Start Playing

 A strap is essential if you prefer to stand whilst playing.
 Your local music store will have a big selection for you to choose from.

 The capo clamps around the neck of the guitar and is used to raise the pitch of the strings.
-This allows you to play different music in other keys but using the same fingering patterns of notes and chords you would normally play without a capo.
+As a result, you to play different music in other keys by using the same fingering patterns of notes and chords you would normally play without a capo.

 Guitar Wall Hanger